dart-lang/language/working/1426-extension-types/feature-specification.md

 }
 ```

-The only novelty in this example, compared to the well-known mechanism
+The only novelty in this example, compared to the existing mechanism
 called extension methods, is that the name `TinyJson` can be used as a
 type.
 It is used as the declared type of `tiny` in the `main` function.
 The
 point is that we can now impose an enhanced discipline on the use of
 `tiny`, because the extension type only allows invocations of extension
 members.

-The method `leaves` is an example of a disciplined use of the given object
+The getter `leaves` is an example of a disciplined use of the given object
 structure.
 The run-time type may be a `List<dynamic>`, but the schema which
-is assumed for the given value allows only for certain elements in this
+is assumed allows only for certain elements in this list (that is, nested
-list (that is, nested lists or numbers), and in particular it should never
+lists or numbers), and in particular it should never be a `String`.
+The use
-be a `String`.
-The use of the `add` method on `tiny` would have been
+of the `add` method on `tiny` would have been allowed if we had used the
-allowed if we had used the type `List<dynamic>` (or `dynamic`) for `tiny`,
+type `List<dynamic>` (or `dynamic`) for `tiny`, and that would break the
+schema.

-and that would break the schema.
-When the type of the receiver is the
+When the type of the receiver is the extension type, it is a compile-time
-extension type, it is a compile-time error to invoke any members that are
+error to invoke any members that are not in the interface of the extension
-not in the interface of the extension type (in this case that means: the
+type (in this case that means: the members declared in the body of
-members declared in the body of `TinyJson`).
-So it is an error to call
+`TinyJson`).
+So it is an error to call `add` on `tiny`, and that protects
-`add` on `tiny`, and that protects us from violations of the scheme.
+us from violations of the scheme.

+In general, the use of an extension type allows us to centralize some
+unsafe operations.
+We can then reason carefully about each operation once
+and for all.
+Clients use the extension type to access objects conforming to
+the given schema, and that gives them access to a set of known-safe
+operations, making all other operations a compile-time error.

 One possible perspective is that an extension type corresponds to an
 abstract data type: There is an underlying representation, but we wish to